NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 1. TCGA Slide Images:
     * All TCGA slide images that were removed earlier this year have been restored.
+    * Note that the UUIDs for most TCGA slide images have changed.
+Older manifest files may not work when downloading slide images.
 2. CPTAC-3 clinical data has been refreshed and includes new follow up entities.
 3. REBC-THYR
     * The clinical and biospecimen XML files were removed as they were not intended for release in DR 30.